gpitton/log_reader/README.md

 - the flag `--output` specifies the text file to which the messages extracted from the log file will be saved.

-A brief recap on how the tool works can be found by typing
+A brief recap on how the tool works can be found by typing:
 ```
 lread --help
 ```